bpatrik/pretty-o2cm/README.md

 npm start
 ```

 ## Known bugs:
-- Some event are not parsed
 - The point calculation are only estimation.
-The app thinks if an event has more tha 30 couples then it has a quarter-final too.
+The app thinks if an event has more tha 20 couples or at the event result page more than two `----` lines are then it has a quarter-final too.